krbnite/krbnite.github.io/_in_progress/2019-06-The-Quest-for-Blackbox-Interpretability-Take-1.md

 each record in the data set.
 That said, I experimented with tweaking the hyperparameters quite a bit and was still amazed/horrified to see that the noise variable floated to the top of feature importances.

-Question: Should feature importances be defined on the training data?
-Probably not, but it appears they are.
-So what can you do?
+Solutions:

-Solution: At minimum, look at the out-of-bag (OOB) error.
+* At minimum, look at the out-of-bag (OOB) error.
 If it sucks, then there is no reason to trust your feature importances.
 If you also have an out-of-hand validation set not used in training, then you can use that in the same manner.
+* Tweak the hyperparameter defaults to help prevent overfitting to noise and accidentally considering it an important variable.
+    - The `RandomForestClassifier` defaults do not necessarily include enough constraints (e.g., trees are defaulted to growing up to single-item leaves, which is true to the original definition of a random forest, but not always the optimal solution, as you might find in a `GridSearch` or `RandomSearch`).
+   - Try manually tweaking the following parameters (or performing an automated search)
+        * n_estimators
+            - number of trees in the forest
+        * max_features
+            - this is the number of features to consider at each split
+            - defaults to `sqrt(num_features)`
+            - at each split in each tree of the forest, a random subset of full feature set is chosen (in contrast to classical DT, where all features are considered at each split)
+        * min_samples_split
+            - a node must have this many samples to be considered for further splitting
+            - hedges against fine-tuning to noise or outliers
+        * min_samples_leaf
+            - a leaf must have this many samples to exist
+            - that is, if a split is calculated, it only becomes a part of tree if both child nodes have this many
+            - even when using min_samples_split, a resulting leaf might have only a handful of samples, so this hedges against that
+            - so, if you care mainly about your leaves, you can just use this parameter since it implies min_samples_split -- that is, the smallest a node split can be is 2 * min_samples_leaf, where it is a 50/50 split
+* Use other feature importance measures in place of or in additiona to the Gini importance
+    - Compute permutation importance using the [`rfpimp` package](https://github.com/parrt/random-forest-importances), like `rfpimp.oob_importances(rf, x_trn, y_trn)`
+    - You can also use the `rfpimp` package to look at the Spearman's correlation matrix of your training data to identify any correlated variables (`rfpimp.plot_corr_heatmapt(x_trn)`), which would suggest that permutation importance by itself will have biased estimates of feature importances.
+The `rfpimp` package then allows you to group these variables together (e.g., `ftrs = ['ftr1', ['ftr2','ftr5'], ['ftr4','ftr6','ftr7'], 'ftr8']`), so that it can better compute unbiased estimates (`rfpimp.importances(x_val, y_val, features=ftrs)`); note that you use the training set for `rfpimp.oob_importances`, but a validation set if using `rfpimp.importances`.
+    - The `rfpimp` package also includes an option to compute cross-validated importances and drop-column importances
+        * `rfpimp.cv_importances(rf, x_trn, y_trn, k=5)`
+        * `rfpimp.dropcol_importances(rf, x_trn, y_trn)`

 Take Away: Feature importances are only worthwhile if the associated model serves as a worthwhile prediction model.
 This is an issue of generalizability: do not overfit the model.